Hyperthyroidism Diet: Foods to Avoid and Eat

 • Fibre is good for your health, but it is one of the thyroid foods to avoid if you have hyperthyroidism.

-• Excessive dietary fibre from vegetables, fruits, beans, and legumes affects thyroid medication absorption.
+• Excessive dietary fibre from vegetables, fruits, beans, and legumes can affect the absorption of thyroid medication.
 These thyroid foods to avoid can interfere with the absorption of thyroid medication.

 Excess iodine